 Not sure how long it will last, but I'd bet that the March 20 Artur Beterbiev v.
 Adam Deines light heavyweight fight will be a rumble, for however long it goes.

-If I were a betting man, and maybe I will become one soon, with New York looking to open up widely to sports betting this year, I’d lay some money down that Deines will be down, and not fit to continue at the hands of Artur Beterbiev, before three rounds are complete.
+If I were a betting man, and maybe I will become one soon, with 2, I'd lay some money down that Deines will be down, and not fit to continue at the hands of Artur Beterbiev, before three rounds are complete.

 Check out some highlights of Deines: